atmoschem/eixport/README.md

 \=(

-Currently, not on CRAN, but we will submit in the following days
+Currently, not on CRAN, but I am submitting now.

 ``` r
 #install.packages("eixport")